 Jamie Blake, creative director at Blakes London, says: 'Deeply textured and stained veneers are really popular at the moment.
 Increasingly we're designing and installing kitchens that combine different styles of cabinetry within the same space.
-This creates layers of interest and personality, for example we might have hand painted shaker units on a wall run and then combine that with raw-sawn timber flat-fronted units on the base cabinetry.'
+This creates layers of interest and personality, for example we might have hand-painted shaker units on a wall run and then combine that with raw-sawn timber flat-fronted units on the base cabinetry.'

-What colour kitchen cabinets are in style for 2020?
+What color kitchen cabinets are in style?

 'Greens are definitely still very popular in,' says Jamie.
 'We're probably seeing the shade become more pastel green than the richer emeralds that were more common a few years ago.
 Earthier tones are seeing a real comeback in the form of natural textures, polished plasters, textured paints, and warm tones of browns and even deep reds.'